Abbott and Costello Meet the Mummy: Cast notes

 Costello's daughter, Carole Costello, has a small part as a flower girl.
 She was 16 years old at the time.

 Although Abbott and Costello were called "Pete Patterson" and "Freddie Franklin" in the script and in the closing credits, they used their real names onscreen during filming.

 Production

 Abbott and Costello Meet the Mummy was filmed from October 28 through November 24, 1954 and is the last film that Abbott and Costello made for Universal Pictures, although Universal released a compilation film of clips from their films, titled The World of Abbott and Costello in 1965.
 The day after filming completed, Abbott and Costello arrived in New York City to ride on the first float of the annual Macy's Thanksgiving Day Parade.

-Beginning with Universal's The Mummy's Hand (1940), the Mummy was called "Kharis".
-However, in this film, it is called "Klaris".
+Beginning with Universal's The Mummy's Hand (1940), the Mummy was called "Kharis", but in this film, it is called "Klaris".
 Stuntman Eddie Parker (billed as "Edwin") played the mummy.
-He had previously doubled Lon Chaney, Jr. in Universal's earlier Mummy films.
+He had previously doubled Lon Chaney Jr. in Universal's earlier Mummy films.